Fedor-Tsyganov/qa-automation-lessons/WEB/Lesson1/Readme.md

   -  Open pom.xml

-  -  Add "<dependecies> </dependencies>" tags.
+  -  Add "dependecies" tag.
 Inside those tags you are going to add 3rd party libraries or frameworks.
 So, it's like a basket where you add single items

   -  Now go to Google and type: Maven Central TestNG.
 It will bring you to a place where all opensource maven compatible libraries are hosted (to say it in simple words)